haikucode-dev/x1-docker-ollama/README.md

    This will:
    - Generate a secure random API token and save it to `.env`
-   - Start the Ollama service with docker-compose
+   - Start the Ollama service with docker compose

 3. Test your installation:
    ```bash